 Karen Brooks, Nursing, has completely revised and updated the Health Law course she first developed in 2008.
 She developed and revised the course using her expertise as an attorney.

-Kristie Ross, History and Women's Studies and Erika Derkas, Sociology and Women's Studies, will be presenting on, “Theatre of the Oppressed: A Pedagogical Find" at the 39th Annual Research on Women and Education Conference at NM State University, October 3-5.
+Kristie Ross, History and Women's Studies and Erika Derkas, Sociology and Women's Studies, presented the talk “Theatre of the Oppressed: A Pedagogical Find" at the 39th Annual Research on Women and Education Conference at NM State University, October 3-5.